calvinwoo/knockout-bind-react/README.md

 * component: The desired React component
 * props: An object containing the props to be passed into the the React component
-* callback: A callback function that's executed every time the the component is rendered.
-The React Component instance is passed as an argument.

 ```html
 <div data-bind="react: reactOptions"><div>